Mobile internet connections caravan and camping

 What is MiFi internet and how do I get it?

-MiFi is similar to mobile phone internet connectivity, you basically access the mobile data network via a MiFi router box.
+MiFi is similar to mobile phone internet connectivity, you basically access the mobile data network via a MiFi router.
 A MiFi router is a small portable router that provides wireless connection to the mobile broadband network.
-MiFi boxes usually allow you to connect up to 10 or more devices via a single connection mobile network connection.
+MiFi boxes usually allow you to connect 10 or more devices.

 A MiFi box requires its own data sim card as well as a good 4G or 5G signal.
 Check the 4G/5G coverage at the locations you will be staying to make sure there is reception.

-Top Tip: Take your MiFi box with you when you travel (even abroad if you have roaming data) and share your MiFi ‘mobile broadband’ connection with multiple devices including laptops, tablets and even smart TVs.
+Top Tip: Take your MiFi box with you when you travel (even abroad if you have free data roaming) and share your MiFi ‘mobile broadband’ connection with multiple devices including laptops, tablets and even smart TVs.

 You can find a great selection of 4G & 5G MiFi routers and dongles on Amazon.
 We have selected some of our favourites below, all feature rechargeable batteries so they are fully portable.